MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 The supported set of console commands, and their behavior, is provided by the host browser, not by Visual Studio.
 For additional commands that may be supported by iOS, see the browser documentation for iOS Safari.

+> [!TIP]
->**Tip**: The JavaScript Console in Visual Studio provides IntelliSense information to make easy to identify these commands and other objects on your page.
+> The JavaScript Console in Visual Studio provides IntelliSense information to make easy to identify these commands and other objects on your page.

 Features available in the **Styles**, **Computed**, and **Layout** tabs of the [Quickstart: Debug HTML and CSS](https://msdn.microsoft.com/library/hh441474.aspx)  are supported on iOS.

+> [!WARNING]
->**Caution**: We’ll continue to improve debugging support in subsequent releases.
+> We’ll continue to improve debugging support in subsequent releases.
 For detailed information about debugging support, see [Known Issues](http://go.microsoft.com/fwlink/?linkid=398782).

 ### <a name="DbgWindows"></a>To debug in Windows and Windows Phone
 For Windows 8, Windows 8.1, and Windows Phone 8.1 apps, you can use the same Visual Studio debugging tools that you would use for any Windows Store app built using HTML and JavaScript.
 For more information, see [Debug Store apps in Visual Studio](https://msdn.microsoft.com/library/hh441472.aspx) in the Windows Dev Center.